Uzair390-Del/Data-Structure-and-Algorithms-Lab/DS_lab10/circlular_linkedlist.md

 ```
 ![Node in Circular Linklist](circular1.png)

-## **Advantages of CLL**
-- Continuous Traversal: Useful for buffering or real-time processing applications like audio or video.
-- Efficient Memory Usage: No need for extra termination pointers.
-- Simplifies Queue Implementations: Efficient management of enqueue and dequeue operations.

 ## **Node Structure in C++**
 The structure of a node in a circular linked list can be defined as:
 ```cpp